UKPHR Specialist Registration by Portfolio Assessment (SRbPA)

 - Annual events

-More information can be found on this on National ADPH London Website.
+More information can be found on this on National ADPH UK Website.

 The King’s Fund: Building Collaborative Leadership across Health and Care Organisations